LaurenObioha/Statistical-Analysis-of-Renewable-Energy-Adoption-using-R/README.md

 - Alternative hypothesis (H1): Renewable energy consumption significantly impacts oil consumption.

 After performing  t-test:
-- p-value > 0.05 -> Accept H0
+- p-value < 0.01 -> Reject H0
-- Conclusion: It can be suggested that trade has no explanatory power on M4 and Trade has a non-significant effect on GDP, holding all other variables constant.
+- Conclusion: Therefore, it can be suggested that an increase in renewable energy consuption significantly decreases oil consumption holding all other variables constant.

 # 🔍 Example Result 2
 - Null hypothesis (H0): There is no significant influence of renewable energy consumption on natural gas consumption